The 5 most important last mile delivery KPIs

-If you’re in the business of shipping parcels, then you know that the last mile is often the most important part of the customer experience.
+If you’re in the business of shipping parcels, you already know that the last mile is often the most important part of the customer experience.
 After all, it’s the final stage of the journey and the point at which your customers finally receive their much-anticipated packages.
-As such, it’s crucial to ensure that your last mile delivery operations are running smoothly and efficiently.
-But how can you tell if your last mile delivery is up to scratch?
+As such, it’s crucial to ensure that your last-mile delivery operations are running smoothly and efficiently.
+But how can you tell if your last-mile delivery is up to scratch?
 By tracking key performance indicators (KPIs), of course!

-In this guide, we’ll be looking at five important last mile delivery KPIs that every retailer and brand should be tracking.
-By monitoring these KPIs closely, you’ll be able to report back to the business on value and make any necessary adjustments to ensure that your last mile delivery efficiency is running as smoothly as possible.
+In this guide, we’ll look at five important last-mile delivery KPIs that every retailer and brand should track.
+By monitoring these KPIs closely, you’ll be able to report back to the business on value and make any necessary adjustments to ensure that your last-mile delivery efficiency is running as smoothly as possible.
 We’ll cover:

-Last mile delivery KPIs are metrics that help you measure and improve the performance of your last mile delivery operation .
-By tracking the right KPIs, you can identify areas of improvement, reduce contact per order ratio and save time on returns to keep customers happy with your service.
+Last-mile delivery KPIs are metrics that help you measure and improve the performance of your last-mile delivery operations.
+By tracking the right KPIs, you can identify areas of improvement, reduce contact-per-order ratio, and save time on returns to keep customers happy with your service.

-There are several reasons why last mile delivery KPIs are so important.
-Firstly, they help you to identify challenges and gauge whether your operation is running efficiently.
+There are several reasons why last-mile delivery KPIs are so important.
+Firstly, they help you identify challenges and gauge whether your operation is running efficiently.
 Secondly, they help you identify areas in the supply chain where you can improve your service.
-And finally, they help you make sure that your customers are satisfied with your deliveries.
+Finally, they help ensure your customers are satisfied with your deliveries.

-There are a few different metrics that you should track when measuring your last mile delivery operation.
+There are a few different metrics you should track when measuring your last-mile delivery operation.
 These include (but are not limited to):

 2. Customer satisfaction